DataDaneHQ/Accenture_Project_SocialBuzz/README.md

 ![Logos](Resources/accenture_socialbuzz.png)

-## Welcome to my Social Buzz Project!
+## Welcome to the Social Buzz Project!
 *A Forage project simulation by Accenture*

 **Introduction**